• Skip to primary navigation

 • Mix together all the ingredients for the sesame sauce until smooth and well combined.
 Set aside until needed.

-• Boil the noodles according to package instruction, until just cooked.
-Then drain and rinse with cold water.
+• Bring a pot of water to a boil and cook the noodles according to package instruction, or until just cooked.
+Drain immediately and rinse with cold water until the noodles are completely cooled.

-• Drain the noodles well and dress with the prepared sauce, garlic, chili oil, julienned cucumber, and toppings.
+• Drain the noodles well and transfer to a plate or coupe.
+Dress the noodles with the prepared sauce, garlic, chili oil, julienned cucumber, and toppings.

 Notes